huggingface/datasets/docs/source/process.rst

 .. tip::

-    Datasets also has a :func:`datasets.Dataset.remove_columns` method that is functionally identical, but faster, because it doesn't copy the data to a new dataset object.
+    Datasets also has a :func:`datasets.Dataset.remove_columns` method that is functionally identical, but faster, because it doesn't copy the data of the remaining columns.

 You can also use :func:`datasets.Dataset.map` with indices if you set ``with_indices=True``.
 The sample code below adds the index to the beginning of each sentence: